bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 ### Layered Rendering

-Cameras can now be layered on top of each other using the new "camera priority" field
+Cameras can now be layered on top of each other using the new "camera priority" field:

 ```rust
 // This camera defaults to priority 0 and is rendered "first" / "at the back"